cicsdev/cics-java-liberty-mq-jms/README.md

 Running the sample

-* The Web application is configured with a context root of *jmsweb* so to invoke the servlet to write records to the simple JMS queue specify the test=putQ parameter after the context root for example: [http://host:port/jmsweb?test=putQ](http://host:port/jmsweb?test=putq)
+* The Web application is configured with a context root of *jmsweb* so to invoke the servlet to write records to the DEMO.SIMPLEQ specify the test=putQ parameter after the context root for example: [http://host:port/jmsweb?test=putQ](http://host:port/jmsweb?test=putq)

     If the test is successful, you will see the following response written to the browser:
     `22/06/2017 16:11:20 Message has been written to queue:///DEMO.SIMPLEQ`